 If you haven’t heard the term exception-based reporting (or EBR, exception reporting, among others) in a loss prevention meeting yet, then you’ll probably be hearing about it soon (or should take the opportunity to bring it up yourself)

 In this article, we will explain exception-based reporting and why it is useful.
 We’ll also provide specific use cases for retailers and restaurants.
-Finally, we’ll show you how Solink works with existing security cameras to give you the most informative exception-based reporting available today.
+Finally, we’ll show you how Solink works with existing business security cameras to give you the most informative exception-based reporting available today.

 What is exception-based reporting?